SerhanMiah/Serhan-SpaceInvader/README.md

 ### Firing the Gun and destroying the space invaders.

 For this part, I had to use CSS and JS.
-For this to work I had to add a class .laser in the CSS file.
-It will hold the image of the laser and its content.
+I had to add a class .laser in the CSS file to hold the image of the laser and its content.
 Including its size and position.

 ```CSS
     //SPACESHIP LASER CSS ---------------------------------------------